traefik/traefik/docs/content/providers/kubernetes-ingress.md

 _Optional, Default: ""_

-Published Kubernetes Service to copy status from.
+The Kubernetes service to copy status from.
-It will use the services IPs to copy to ingress loadbalancer status, useful for example External-DNS.
+When using third parties tools like External-DNS, this option can be used to copy the service loadbalancer.status (containing the service's endpoints IPs) to the ingresses.

 Format: `namespace/servicename`.